urbanairship/techladder/ops.md

 ### Domain Knowledge

-Deep and broad knowledge of both current and emerging technologies that affect the business; core contributor to and maintainer of well-adopted libraries, tools, and services; expert in implementing and troubleshooting major portions of our production stack
+Deep and broad knowledge of both current and emerging technologies that affect the business; core contributor to and maintainer of well-adopted libraries, tools, and services; expert in implementing and troubleshooting major portions of our production stack.

 ### Teaching and Mentoring

-Sought out by other employees as well as external teams and individuals as a mentor and educator; often invited as a speaker to industry events; may be a published author on relevant technical topics
+Sought out by other employees as well as external teams and individuals as a mentor and educator; often invited as a speaker to industry events; may be a published author on relevant technical topics.

 ### Culture and Leadership

-Takes central role in decision making for both technical and organizational issues; helps to reconcile engineering POV with other groups; defines practices and processes that have an oversized, positive impact on the entire organization's output
+Takes central role in decision making for both technical and organizational issues; helps to reconcile engineering POV with other groups; defines practices and processes that have an oversized, positive impact on the entire organization's output.

 ### Customer Success

-Demonstrates deep understanding of customer needs and competitive landscape; able to estimate impact of and help lead efforts that significantly change product roadmap and footprint; plans and leads implementation efforts for major redesign, refactoring, and optimization efforts
+Demonstrates deep understanding of customer needs and competitive landscape; able to estimate impact of and help lead efforts that significantly change product roadmap and footprint; plans and leads implementation efforts for major redesign, refactoring, and optimization efforts.

 ## Operations Fellow